bengrunfeld/chef-notes/chef-fundamentals.md

 # Chef Fundamentals

+These notes are intended for use with Amazon Web Services (AWS).

 ## 1. Install Chef on your local workstation

+Download the Chef Development Kit (Chef DK): [https://downloads.chef.io/chef-dk/](https://downloads.chef.io/chef-dk/)

 To install Chef on your workstation, regardless of OS.
+This command will work on Windows or Mac.

     chef gem install knife-windows --no-ri --no-rdoc -V